 What’s this site all about?

-I’m Dorothea Baker, a computer science student and web designer.
+I’m Dorothea Baker, a web developer/designer and Linux enthusiast.

 My hope is that by sharing my discoveries and experiences with technology, I will be able to help others like me.